Conyers Workers’ Compensation Lawyers: Get the Compensation You Deserve

 Each case is evaluated on its own individual merit so you need to contact us at Conyers Workers’ Compensation Lawyers, GA 470-518-5026 and let us help you to navigate the court system so that you will receive fair compensation for your injuries or illness.
 You must file your claim within one year of your injury or illness so the sooner you file the sooner you’ll begin to receive compensation for your injuries or illness.

-What Should I Do if I am Hurt on the Job?
+What Should I Do if I am Hurt at Work?

 If you are injured or become ill due to a chemical spill or something else while you’re on the job, there are some specific steps that you must take to ensure that you’ll be eligible for workers’ compensation.